 - First you need to choose the cover you need for your vehicle.
-This will depend on the type of car you own.
-Since third party insurance is compulsory, the policyholder hasthe option to choose between comprehensive car insurance and personal accident cover
+This will depend on the type of the car you own, the place where you live and its engine capacity.
+Since third party insurance is compulsory, the policyholder has the option to choose between comprehensive policy and personal accident cover

-- After this, the insurance provider will inspect the car to be insured to calculate the insured declared value (IDV) by considering various factors, such as car brand, model number, manufacture year, claim history, etc.
+- After this, the insurance provider inspects the car to be insured to calculate the insured declared value (IDV) by considering various factors, such as car brand, model number, manufacture year, claim history, etc.

-- In case of any accident, damage, the policyholder first needs to intimate the insurance company by calling the toll-free number
+- In case of any accident, damage or loss of the car, the policyholder first needs to intimate the insurance company by calling the toll-free number

-- In case of a cashless claim, the surveyor from the insurance provider will analyse the estimate prepared by the garage and will directly pay to the garage after the repair
+- In case of a cashless claim process, the surveyor from the insurance provider will analyse the estimate prepared by the garage and will directly pay to the garage after the repair

-- In case of reimbursement claim, you have to make the payment after the repair and the provider will reimburse the amount later
+- In case of reimbursement claim mode, you have to make the payment after the repair and the provider will reimburse the amount later

 In case of any eventuality, you need to make a claim with the insurance company to get the compensation for the financial loss.
 It makes sense to understand the steps to go ahead with the claim process.